ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshMAC.md

 #### HW MAC

 To use HW MAC, you need to create an adapter class that links function calls between Nanostack and HW MAC.
 To create the adapter class, you need to implement the functions defined in the `mac_api_s` structure.
-When HW MAC generates an event the adapter must handle it and do a parameter adaptation before calling the correct function from the `mac_api_s` structure.
+When HW MAC generates an event, the adapter must handle it and do a parameter adaptation before calling the correct function from the `mac_api_s` structure.
 You may need the same parameter adaptation for requests from Nanostack to HW MAC.

 <span class="notes">**Note:** Function calls from Nanostack to HW MAC must be non-blocking in the adapter layer!</span>